 - Checking in with yourself to identify your true feelings – the root cause not just the symptoms

-- Taking action – simple steps to break a large problem into manageable chunks
+- Taking action – simple steps to break down a large problem into manageable chunks

 - Revisiting your priorities – reminding us to build on the positives instead of being weighed down by the negatives

 Albert Einstein perhaps summed it up more succinctly.